MichaelKentBurns/BibleModel/ObjectModel/Note.md

-     getText()$ String // returns the string value of text setReference(String referenceString )$ Note  // interprets text reference and sets reference getReferenceText()$ String // returns the string value of reference setAuthor(String someText)$ Note  // sets the author and returns this getAuthor()$ String // returns the authors name or initials }
+     getText()$ String // returns the string value of text setReference(String referenceString )$ Note  // interprets text reference and sets reference getReferenceText()$ String // returns the string value of reference setAuthor(String someText) Note  // sets the author and returns this getAuthor() String // returns the authors name or initials validate()  Validation  // validates properties and return the validation cast(noteLikeObject) Note   // create a new Note object from something that has the right attributes Please note that when a real Note is fetched from the server or read in from a file, it is NOT a real Note instance.
+This cast will make it into an official Note and return that.
+ }
  NoteList *-- Note
  Bible -- NoteList